North Wales Coastal Cycleway / Cycle Path

 To reach the cycle path from Point of Ayr go inland along the road and Turn very sharp 1st Right

 After less than 300 yards enter the path through a cycle gate at Grid Ref 122848 (OS 50,000:1 map No 116 Denbigh & Wrexham).
-This first section is rather rough and bumpy in places.

 Enter the Presthaven caravan and holiday park through a narrow gate.